Back To Search Results

 • Individuals working in a laboratory setting with specimens that may be typhoid-contaminated.[3]

-• The oral Ty21a vaccine (Vivotif, Emergent Biosolutions) was first licensed in Europe in 1983 and the USA in 1989 and is FDA-approved for adults and children older than 6.
+• The oral Ty21a vaccine (Vivotif, Emergent Biosolutions) was first licensed in Europe in 1983 and the United States in 1989 and is FDA-approved for adults and children older than 6.
 This vaccine series consists of 4 capsules, each taken every 2 days.
 ACIP recommends updating the Ty21a vaccine every 5 years with the entire 4-dose series for patients with continuous or recurrent possible exposure to S Typhi.[3]
 Other countries recommend a 3-capsule series and repeated vaccination every 1 to 7 years.[4]

 • The ViPS vaccine is available in several dosage forms and was first licensed in the United States in 1994.
 The FDA has approved the ViPS vaccine for adults and children aged 2 and older.
 ACIP recommends administering booster vaccines every 2 years if the risk for S Typhi continues or recurs.[25]
 The WHO recommends booster vaccines every 3 years.[4]

 ACIP does not recommend the typhoid vaccine for routine immunization in the United States.[5]
 Many nonendemic countries have recommendations similar to those of the United States (eg, Canada and Europe).
 Clinicians should follow country-specific recommendations.[4]
+As Salmonella Typhi infection confers incomplete immunity, patients with a history of typhoid infection require vaccination according to the same criteria as those with no prior infection.[25]

 Vaccination in Endemic Countries

-The WHO recommends typhoid vaccines as part of routine immunization programs to prevent and control typhoid fever in endemic countries.
-Implementation priority is given to countries with a high burden of typhoid disease or multidrug-resistant (XDR) S Typhi.[4]
+The World Health Organization (WHO) recommends typhoid vaccines as part of routine immunization programs to prevent and control typhoid fever in endemic countries.
+Implementation priority is given to countries with a high burden of typhoid disease or multidrug-resistant S Typhi.[4]
 The typhoid vaccine is ideally administered during infancy.
 Catch-up vaccination may be administered to patients aged 15 and younger if available, and the decision is supported by epidemiological evidence.
+Typhoid conjugate vaccines (TCVs) are preferred in endemic countries.[4]
+As of February 2024, the WHO has prequalified 3 TCVs; other TCVs are undergoing the WHO prequalification process or are licensed in individual countries.
+TCV vaccines are not licensed in the United States or other nonendemic countries.

 • Typbar-TCV® (Bharat BioNtech International Ltd, India; prequalified December 2017) can be administered to children 6 months and older and adults aged 45 and younger.
 The WHO recommends an initial dose at 9 months, coadministered with other routine vaccines or before age 2.[4]

-• TyphiBevTM (Biological E Ltd, India; prequalified December 2020) may be administered to patients aged 6 months to 45 years.[26]
+• TyphiBevTM (Biological E Ltd, India; prequalified December 2020) may be administered to patients 6 months to 45 years.[26]

 • SKYTyphoidTM (SK Bioscience Co.
-Ltd, South Korea; prequalified February 2024) is safe and effective for patients aged 6 months to 45 years.[6]
+Ltd, South Korea; prequalified February 2024) is safe and effective for patients 6 months to 45 years.[6]

 As with vaccination in nonendemic countries, patients with a history of typhoid infection require primary immunization according to the same criteria as those with no prior infection.
 The optimal TCV booster schedule across age groups is undetermined.